Length of Program: 2 YearsProgram Intakes: Fall Intake (September program start)September 2020

 Academic Upgrading and High School Applicants: Applicants currently in high school or who are completing academic upgrading must submit proof of enrollment and any available interim/midterm marks.
 Final marks must be submitted within one month following the completion of the course(s) and no later than one month prior to the program start date.

-Alternate Admission Option: Alternate Admission status may be offered to applicants who have not or will not complete one of the academic admission requirements.
+Alternate Admission: Alternate Admission status may be offered to applicants who have not or will not complete one of the academic admission requirements.
 To be considered under Alternate Admission Status, applicants will be asked to provide the following:

 1. (Required) Transcript(s) showing any completed high school and post-secondary courses